 Mekong Delta

-Mekong Delta is often referred to as the ‘Rice Bowl’ of Vietnam (there are lovely rice paddies everywhere) this maze of rivers, swamps and islands are home to tiny villages floating on the banks of the Delta.
-Paddle into the floating markets and pick up some cheap trinkets, you’ll find anything and everything.
-Unfortunately the market is becoming increasingly popular and much of the trinkets being sold are aimed at those travelling Vietnam.
+Mekong Delta is often referred to as the ‘Rice Bowl’ of Vietnam (there are rice paddies everywhere).
+This maze of rivers, swamps and islands is home to tiny villages floating on the banks of the Delta.
+Paddle into the floating markets and pick up some cheap trinkets; you’ll find anything and everything.

 Getting Off the Beaten Path in Vietnam